Troubleshoot Your Data

 Is your data not adding up?
 Here are a couple of things you can do to troubleshoot.

-Teams have an important role in Plecto.
-If you have added teams to your widgets, dashboards, or reports, please verify that there are employees assigned to those teams.
-Go to Organization > Teams and go through your teams to understand if something missing.
+- Teams have an important role in Plecto.
+If you have added teams to your widgets, dashboards or reports, please verify that there are employees assigned to those teams.
+Go to Organization > Teams and go through your teams to understand if something is missing.

-Plecto imports all active employees, but with some systems, it cannot automatically merge them.
+- Plecto imports all active employees.
+However, some systems prevent Plecto from merging employees automatically.
 If you see that there are duplicate employee profiles, you can do a manual merge.
 Learn more about merging employees in Plecto.

 Is your data source up to date?
-When installing a data source in Plecto from one of our integrations, Plecto will import one month of data to help you get started.
+When integrating Plecto with an external system, Plecto will import one month's worth of data to help you get started.
 If you want to have all your data in the data source, you should run a manual import.

 - Go to Data management > Data sources and open your data source settings.